 Enjoy a leisurely breakfast, before having the day free to explore the island of Sommarøy.

 Sommarøy has some beautiful beaches and these are particularly picturesque in winter when the sand can be covered in snow.
 There is a strong sense of community here and people are typically very happy to share information about life on the island with visitors.

-If you want to learn to more about the local community you can add an additional guided walk of Sommarøy to your holiday or a wonderful wildlife tour.
+If you want to learn to more about the local community you can add an additional guided walk of Sommarøy to your holiday.
 The details of all the activities available can be found in the ‘Personalise’ section of the holiday page.

 Following breakfast, you will be transferred* back to the airport in time for your flights home.
 If you would like to extend your stay then we can arrange this for you.
 Please contact one of our Travel Experts for further information.

 *Please Note: your return transfer is scheduled to leave Sommarøy at 9:00am or 2:30pm.
 If you require an earlier or later transfer, supplements will apply.
 Please contact one of our Travel Experts for more information.Included Meals: Breakfast

 The following accommodation is included in the trip:

 Included in price

 Northern Lights Dinner Cruise